Exauce-Malula/Generic_Data_Structures/README.md

 As of the 27th July 2025, these are the structures I am currently trying to implement:
 - Stacks
 - Singly Linked Lists
-- Dynamic Array **(current focus)**
+- Dynamic Array
 - Hash Map

 # Completed Structures
-As of the 7th August 2025, only the dynamic array has been completed.
-However, it has yet to be tested.
+As of the 17th September 2025, the dynamic array and Sibgly Linked List have been nearly completed.
+However, they have yet to be tested.